FastCustomizableCAE/DeepCustom/README.md

-# Improving Robustness of Deep Learning Systems with Fast and Customizable Adversarial Data Generation
+# Fast and Customizable Adversarial Data Generation Using Convolutional Autoencoders

 For any questions, please contact via email: deepCustomCAE@gmail.com.